gregorwolf/pg-beershop/README.md

 Configure an environment variable the variable created before:

 `az webapp config appsettings set --name beershop --resource-group beershop --settings VCAP_SERVICES="$VCAP_SERVICES"`

+Now you can publish the app using the Azure DevOps Pipeline.

 ## Features